theKerimKerimov/theKerimKerimov/README.md

 🌱 Learning advanced algorithms and practical ML applications.

-👯 Open to collaboration on data science and coding projects.
+🤝 Open to collaboration on Data Science and coding projects.

 🤔 Growing towards mid-level roles in data science and software development.